provider image

 • Gabapentin (Neurontin)

 While these medications are used to prevent seizures, they’re also sometimes used to reduce behavioral disturbances in older adults with dementia.
-If you or a loved one is taking any of the above medications, talk with your healthcare professional about whether it’s definitely needed.
+So if you or a loved one is taking any of the above medications, talk with a healthcare professional about whether it’s definitely needed.

 6. Antipsychotics